 National Training Destination

-As one of only 23 Epicenters in the nation and the only Epicenter in Orange County, this designation establishes Saddleback Memorial as a frontrunner in robotic surgery and expertise.
+As one of only 23 Epicenters in the nation and the only Epicenter in Orange County, this designation establishes Saddleback Medical Center as a frontrunner in robotic surgery and expertise.
 With this title comes the privilege and responsibility of training and teaching physicians from around the nation on advanced robotic surgery techniques.
 Having performed well over 200 robotic procedures, Dr. Winter is committed to preparing and mentoring new da Vinci® surgeons from across the nation to deliver a higher level of care to patients.

 Technology For Transformational Care

-Empowered with the innovative technology of the da Vinci® Si, Dr. Winter and other Saddleback Memorial surgeons perform difficult procedures with greater ease.
+Empowered with the innovative technology of the da Vinci® Si, Dr. Winter and other Saddleback Medical Center surgeons perform difficult procedures with greater ease.
 The robot’s arms act as extensions of the physician’s hands, allowing for enhanced precision and control.
 The result is less pain, smaller incisions, less scarring and faster recovery times for patients.

 “I’ve watched our physicians perform a growing number of robotic hysterectomies and knew they had excellent outcomes, so I had added confidence going into my own surgery,” says Christine.
 As a busy working mother of three, she delayed having the procedure because, she says, “I just didn’t have time for a lengthy recovery.”

 Christine’s procedure was even more remarkable when compared to her two previous cesarean sections requiring lengthy incisions and recoveries.
 “I was amazed by how good I felt after.
 I barely needed pain medication.
 I went home the day after surgery and I was back to work in just four weeks.”